 Our analysis of the City as a whole begins on page 6.
+One of the most important questions regarding the City's finances is, "Is the City as a whole better or worse off as a result of the year's activities?"
 The statement of net position and the statement of activities report information about the City as a whole and its activities in a way that answers the question.
 The aforementioned statements present all assets and liabilities using the accrual basis of accounting, which is similar to the application of accounting in most private-sector companies.
 All current year revenues and expenses are recognized, regardless of when cash is received or paid.